kuujo/vertigo/README.md

 can be used to provide custom serialization of `JsonSerializeable` objects.

 ## Logging
-Ecah Vertigo component contains a special `PortLogger` which logs messages to component output ports in addition to standard Vert.x log files.
+Each Vertigo component contains a special `PortLogger` which logs messages to component output ports in addition to standard Vert.x log files.
 This allows other components to listen for log messages on input ports.